Category Archives: T

 Bernie could be a pain.
 But Bernie has friends.
 They are still his friends even though he is no longer with us.
 He called one of them up, met them at the back door in his wheel chair and suddenly, Physical Therapy had live music.

 I was told to come into town.
 Bernie was dying.
 I talked with him for a while in a nursing home.
 It was a dismal place.
 I said, “Hey Bernie, do you want to play the piano in the cafeteria? ” He said , “yes”.
 It was a piece of junk.
 I move the bench and rolled up his wheel chair.
 There were about five people in the cafeteria just sitting in chairs staring off into space.
 He started to play.
 They started to act alive.
 Bernie played for about 15 minutes.
 I flew home.
 A few days later I flew back in for the funeral.
+Its been over 20 years.
+It is still a beautiful memory.
+I tear up.

 There was no one in the world like Uncle Bernie.
 The lives of all that knew him are richer because of it.
 He was a devoted musician, cook, friend, and an incredible uncle.